Divorce in Vermont (2026)

 Grounds for Divorce

-Vermont recognizes only one ground for divorce: that the parties have lived separate and apart for six consecutive months and the resumption of marital relations is not reasonably probable.
-This is set forth in 15 V.S.A.
-Section 551.
+The no-fault ground is by far the most commonly used.
 Living separate and apart does not necessarily require separate residences; the parties may live under the same roof if they have ceased functioning as a married couple in terms of their personal, financial, and social relationship.

 • The length of the marriage